elotroalex/chiens/_texts/translation.md

 - {:.pr} Glory and recognition to Toussaint Louverture, educator of the people!
 The opposite of a Villaret, who eagerly closed down the schools of our neighbor, Martinique, and declared cynically:
 - {:.pr.i} "Ignorance is a necessary bond for men chained by violence or withered by prejudices."
-- {:.pr} Here, in our free Haiti, thanks to the impetuous genius of Toussaint Louverture, the unholy system that wanted ignorance to be a policy, a police, a dogma, dies on the vine.
+- {:.pr} Here, in our free Haiti, thanks to the impetuous genius of Toussaint Louverture, the unholy system that made of ignorance a policy, a police, a dogma nears its death.

 - {:.sp} The Crowd.

-- Hurray!
+- Hurrah!

 - {:.sp} The French Representative.